 You should treat your e-bike like you treat your car!
 Understanding that your brake pads need to be maintained, and eventually replaced, will ensure that you don’t ignore them until they suddenly don’t work at a bad time.

 Consider the lifespan of your brake pads and inspect them regularly.
 And when they need to be replaced, only do so with the best brake pads for your particular e-bike braking system.
-Check out the list of ten of the best mentioned above and match your current brake brand with the new pads so that you make sure to get the ones that are right for you.
+Check out the ten best brake pads above and match your current brake brand with the new pads.
+This way, you’ll make sure to get the ones that are right for your electric bike.